Lydia Canaan facts for kids

 On Canaan's first concert with Equation, a Gulf Today writer notes: "The first show produced a phenomenal reaction...
 It is incredible that amidst the state of civil war that existed in Lebanon at that time, when most people had no idea if they would see another day, she managed to keep her ambitions alive".
 Society magazine writes: "Tickets were sold out but more teenagers stormed in to see the young Angel perform...
 To accommodate the crowd, the concert organizers had to stamp on each fan's hand as they ran out of tickets.
 It was... her first success".

 Despite the dangers of warring militias and armies, Canaan held over 25 sell-out concerts from 1984 to 1988, recorded her English-language songs, and topped the radio charts in Lebanon.
 At the height of their success, the band drew a crowd of over 15,000.
-Canaan was hailed by the media as the first "rock star" of the Middle East.
-She performed her last concert with Equation in 1986.
+Canaan was hailed by the media as the "first rock star of the Middle East".

 Solo career

-In 1987, Canaan embarked on a solo career, performing her original compositions, including "To Oblivion and Back", "Does it Need Some Action?", "A Hard Situation", "Hey Richie", and "The Christmas Wish", all which were radio hits.
+Canaan performed her last concert with Equation in 1986, and in 1987 embarked on a solo career.
+She performed her original compositions, including "To Oblivion and Back", "Does it Need Some Action?", "A Hard Situation", "Hey Richie", and "The Christmas Wish", all which were radio hits.
 As a solo artist, Canaan enjoyed a significant increase in popularity.
 With Lebanon under Syrian occupation, her concerts were held in East Beirut, Mount Lebanon, and the north of Lebanon.
 In Tripoli, the second largest city in Lebanon, Canaan performed before a sold-out crowd under tight security despite having received death threats.
-In 1987, Canaan performed to a crowd of 20,000 at the Beirut Rock Festival.
-In 1988, she held sell-out concerts for three consecutive nights at Casino du Liban, the last performer to grace its stage until the venue resumed activity following the end of the Liberation War in 1990.
+In 1987, Canaan performed for a crowd of 20,000 at the Beirut Rock Festival.
+In 1988, she again performed at the Beirut Rock Festival, and held sell-out concerts for three consecutive nights at Casino du Liban—the last to perform on its stage until the venue resumed activity following the end of the Liberation War in 1990.

 International success

-Canaan's popularity in Europe and the UK distinguished her as the first internationally successful Lebanese musical artist.
+Canaan's popularity and recognition in Europe and the UK distinguished her as the first Lebanese musical artist to gain international fame.
 Canaan's global breakthrough was widely reported on by the Arab media, Al-Hayat writing that she had " ... invaded the European market with her ballads".
 Years later, in 1997, she would be the very first recipient of the Lebanese Ministry of Tourism's Lebanese International Success Award.
 In 1989, she left Lebanon and settled in Zurich, Switzerland, where she became a naturalized Swiss citizen.
 There she took vocal lessons with soprano Anita Monti.
 In 1990, she was interviewed by Radio Z in Zurich, where her songs received airplay.

 In 1991, Canaan began working with record producer David Richards (producer of Queen and David Bowie).
 The same year, she gave a live interview for NBC Europe.
 Also in 1991, Canaan signed a two-year contract with London-based production company Spinny Music (led by Queen manager Jim Beach) to write and record her original songs "Shine", "Never Set You Free", "So Much to Give", "Desire", "Love", and a cover of Shirley Bassey's English version of "Never Never Never", produced by David Richards at Mountain Studios in Montreux, Switzerland. .....